aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-header-manipulation/changing-fonts-during-mht-conversion-using-csharp/_index.md

 ### 4. Are there any licensing requirements for Aspose.Email for .NET?

    Yes, Aspose.Email for .NET is a commercial library, and you will need an appropriate license to use it in your projects.
-Visit the official website for licensing details.
+Visit the website for licensing details.

 ### 5. Can I automate the font-changing process in my applications?